What is In-Vitro Fertilisation (IVF)?

 Step 3: Egg Collection

 The egg collection is performed in our fertility operating room, and takes between 15 and 30 minutes.
 The eggs are collected through a special needle attached to an ultrasound vaginal probe.
 Overnight fasting is required before you come for the procedure.
 A mild sedative will be given to you as only minimal discomfort will be experienced during the procedure.
-After the egg collection is completed, you will be observed for a few hours before going home.
+After the egg collection is completed, you will be observed for a few hours before you can return home.

 It is important to understand that not all follicles will necessarily contain an egg and that some eggs may not be ripe enough for fertilisation.